-The camps will be offered at three locations during the summer of 2013, including the inns at Montgomery Bell, Pickwick Landing and Fall Creek Falls.
-Lodging, meals, camp materials, field trips and a $400 “mini” grant will be provided for participating teachers.
+The camps will be offered at three Tennessee State Park locations during the summer of 2014, including Cumberland Mountain, Paris Landing and Fall Creek Falls.
+Lodging, meals, camp materials, field trips and a $400 stipend will be provided for participating teachers.
 Each camp will include a one-day field trip to energy-related sites.
-The 2013 dates, locations and tentative field trip plans are:
+The 2014 dates and locations are:

-Space at the 2013 Energy Camp for Teachers is limited and filled on a first-come, first-served basis – so, early registration is strongly suggested.
-While the topic of energy is best suited for science teachers, educators in all subjects and grade levels may attend and schools may send up to two teachers.
-Teachers who attended energy camps in 2012 are eligible but must also submit a NEED project.
+Space at the 2014 Energy Camp for Teachers is limited and filled on a first-come, first-served basis – so, early registration is strongly suggested.
+While a school may be represented by one teacher, it is highly recommended that teams of two teachers from a school attend the camp and work together to develop and conduct an energy education program.
+Teachers who attended energy camps in 2013 are eligible, but must also submit a NEED project.

-For more information or to obtain an application, please contact Chyrall Dawson at Chyrall.Dawson@tn.gov or call the Energy Hotline at 800-342-1340.
-The application deadline is April 12, 2013.
+For more information or to obtain an application, please contact Angela McGee at Angela.McGee@tn.gov or call the Energy Hotline at 800-342-1340.
+The application deadline is April 11, 2014.